pingforhelp/BCA/docs/computer-sci/computer-fundamentals/CO&NWunit-2.md

 - Computer Organization: Functional components – Input/Output devices, Storage types, Memory hierarchy.
 - Types of Computers: Micro, Mini, Mainframe, and Supercomputers.
 - Networking Fundamentals: Definition, need for networks, types (LAN, WAN, MAN), topology (Star, Ring, Bus).
-- Internet Basics: IP Address, Domain Name, Web Browser, Email, WWW.
+- Internet Basics: IP Address, Domain Name or DNS, Web Browser, Email, WWW.

 # Computer Organization
 Computer Organization refers to the operational structure of a Computer system.
 It explains how hardware components work, how they communicate with each other, and how a Computer execute instructions internally.